 There are various methods for lacing a corset but for corset training purposes a criss-cross method from top to bottom with the edition of rabbit ears (sometimes called bunny ears), is the most functional and makes tight-lacing without assistance much easier.

 The criss-cross lacing pattern is very similar to lacing a shoe with one important difference – The lace does not go in through the top of the hole on one side, come out underneath, to again go in through the top of the hole on the other side, always entering the lacing holes from above to be brought across from underneath.
 See example in red above.

-Instead, when the lace goes in from above the hole and is brought across and down one to the next hole on the other half of the corset, it then goes in from UNDERNEATH, and vice versa – a lace entering a hole from underneath will enter its next hole from above.
+Instead, when the lace goes in from above the hole and is brought across and down-one to the next hole on the other half of the corset, it then goes in from underneath, and vice versa – a lace entering a hole from underneath will enter its next hole from above.
 The other side should be laced in mirror image to create a column of crosses sitting one above the fabric and then one below, then above etc in an alternating fashion as in the green example above – the top ‘cross’ sits underneath, the next down sits on top, then underneath.
 Tightening the corset is thus made a lot easier as a finger can be hooked round the centre of a cross sitting above the fabric and pulled to narrow the gap.
 The slack is then taken up by pulling the next cross down that sits on top of the fabric and so on down the back to the bottom of the corset where the laces can be pulled tight and tied in a bow.